 This MomJunction post focuses on whether or not you can eat figs in pregnancy, the recommended intake to stay safe, and possible risks of consuming them in excess.

 Can You Eat Figs During Pregnancy?

-You can safely consume both fresh and dried figs during pregnancy, albeit in moderate quantities.
+Both fresh and dried figs are safe to consume during pregnancy, albeit in moderate quantities.
 Figs are among the healthiest fruits and contain essential minerals, sugars, fats, iron, and calcium that the mother-to-be and the baby need (1).
 Excess consumption of figs is associated with diarrhea and tooth decay due to the high sugar content in the fruit.

 Nutritional Profile Of Figs

-Figs have a distinct honey-like flavor and differ from other fruits in terms of their taste and the medicinal benefits they offer.
-Figs are rich in minerals like iron, calcium, potassium, phosphorus, magnesium, and copper, besides containing vitamins A, D, E, K, and B complex.
-They also contain natural sugars, soluble fibers, organic acids, and fats.
+Figs have a distinct honey-like flavor and differ from other fruits in their taste and the medicinal benefits they offer.
+Figs are rich in minerals like iron, calcium, potassium, phosphorus, magnesium, and copper.
+They also contain vitamins A, D, E, K, and B complex, natural sugars, soluble fibers, organic acids, and fats.

 The interesting fact is, it is a low-calorie fruit and a good option for those looking to control their pregnancy weight gain.

 According to the United States Department of Agriculture (USDA), one medium-sized fruit (about 50g) provides 37 calories, 10g carbohydrates, 8g sugars, 1.5g dietary fiber, 0.15g fat, 18mg calcium, 8mg magnesium, 7mg phosphorus, 116mg potassium, 3mcg folate, 4mcg vitamin A, and 3mcg vitamin K (2).

 When consumed in reasonable quantities, figs can offer the following health benefits during pregnancy.

 - The potassium in figs helps manage the blood pressure levels and could reduce the risk of preeclampsia (3).